Procrastination Tendency Questionnaire Test

 11/18

-Trait-Related Procrastination (TP)
+Trait-Related Procrastination (TRP)

 Measures a stable, personality-linked tendency to consciously delay tasks across different life areas, especially affecting goal pursuit at work or study.